http4k/www/src/website/content/ecosystem/http4k/reference/mcp/index.md

 over HTTP/SSE, either locally or remotely.
 The desktop client is a simple native application that can be downloaded from the http4k GitHub, or built from the http4k source.

-### To use mcp-desktop client with Claude Desktop:
+### To use mcp-desktop client with clients such as Claude Desktop or Cursor:

 1. Download the `mcp-desktop` binary for your platform from: [https://github.com/http4k/mcp-desktop], or install it with
    brew: